Honolua Bay Snorkeling: Maui’s Most Pristine Marine Preserve

 - When north swells are absent

-Why Honolua Bay Is So Special
+Why Honolua Bay Is One of Maui’s Best Snorkel Spots

-Honolua Bay is protected, and it shows.
+Honolua Bay is protected, and that protection makes a big difference.

 - Dense coral formations